Valkryst/VRadio/README.md

 #### License:

 Use this code however you wish.
-Modifications, improvements, additional lists of names, and new algorithms are welcome.
+Modifications and improvements are welcome.

 Please refer to the LICENSE file for additional information.